This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 High blood sugar levels increase your risk for heart attack, stroke, eye problems, and kidney problems.
-You can decrease your risk of these problems by controlling your blood sugar levels.
+You can decrease your risk by controlling your blood sugar levels.
 Low blood sugar levels can also lead to serious health problems and must be treated right away.
 Check your blood sugar to help you learn how food, exercise, stress, and medicines affect your levels.
 Keep a record of your blood sugar levels.
 It can be used to adjust your meal plan, exercise routine, insulin doses, or diabetes medicine if needed.

 How do I check my blood sugar level?

 - Check your blood sugar level with a glucose meter.
 This device uses a small drop of blood to measure your blood sugar level.
 Some glucose meters take the sample from your finger with a special lancet device.
 Other meters use blood from your thigh, forearm, or the palm of your hand.

 - Blood sugar levels change quickly after meals, after you take insulin, during exercise, and when you feel stressed or ill.
 It is best to use blood from your finger to check your blood sugar level during these times.
 Your healthcare provider will teach you how to use a glucose meter to check your blood sugar level.
 Ask your healthcare provider for more information about taking blood samples from areas other than your finger.

 There many different types of meters and test strips.
 Healthcare providers will help you choose the best meter for you.
-Ask yourself the following questions when you shop for a glucose meter:
+Ask your healthcare provider the following questions when you are choosing a meter:

-- Is the meter the right size for you?
+- Is the meter the right size for me?

-- Is it easy for you to see the numbers in the display area?
+- Is it easy to see the numbers in the display area?